Koenigsegg CCX Chronograph Instrument Cluster

 Three main bezels

-To keep the design clean, I applied a combination of direct and indirect illumination.
+To keep the design clean, a combination of direct and indirect illumination was used.
 The tell-tales and indicator symbols on the dials were ‘ghosted’ by printing them only once in black, while the rest of the dials was fully printed in colours and black to keep surface clean.
 The result was that the symbols did not show up, until illuminated.
 The colour of the warning symbol inserts which were placed outside of the main dials matched the colour of the aluminium frame.
 The actual colour of the warning symbol when used was generated by LEDs in the by the regulations prescribed colours.

 Koenigsegg CCX interior with circular aluminium bezels which inspired the protrusions